|Nutritional Guidelines (per serving)|

 - 2 pounds boneless, skinless chicken thighs

 Combine the chicken and enchilada sauce in a 3-4 quart crockpot.
-Cover and cook on low for 8-10 hours or chicken is thoroughly cooked.
+Cover and cook on low for 8 to 10 hours or chicken is thoroughly cooked.

 Using two forks, shred chicken in the sauce.